Bhaskar365/OPENXML_C-_DOC_EXCEL_PPT/README.md

 2.)
 Insert Image into document using OpenXML -

 3.)
-Insert Image into PPT with specific width, height, x-position, y-position  using OpenXML -
+Insert Image into PPT with specific width, height, x-position, y-position  using OpenXML

 4.)
 Insert Bookmark into PPT with x,y coordinates.

 5.)
 Insert new slide into PPT

 6.)
 Generate new blank excel

+7.)
+Create new cell and insert text in it

 Use as required.